Michael Palin: Early life and education

-Palin was born in Ranmoor, Sheffield, the second child and only son of Edward Moreton Palin (1900–1977) and Mary Rachel Lockhart (née Ovey; 1903–1990).
+Palin was born in 1943, in Ranmoor, Sheffield, the second child and only son of Edward Moreton Palin (1900–1977) and Mary Rachel Lockhart (née Ovey; 1903–1990).
 His father was a Shrewsbury and Cambridge-educated engineer working for a steel firm.
 His maternal grandfather, Lieutenant-Colonel Richard Lockhart Ovey, DSO, was High Sheriff of Oxfordshire in 1927.

-Palin was educated at Birkdale and Shrewsbury School.
-His sister Angela was nine years his senior; despite the age gap the two had a close relationship until her suicide in 1987.
-Palin has ancestral roots in Letterkenny, County Donegal.
-His great-grandmother fled the Irish Famine and was adopted by a wealthy American family.
+Palin was educated at Birkdale School in Sheffield and later (like his father) at Shrewsbury School.
+His sister Angela was nine years his senior; despite the age gap, the two had a close relationship until her suicide in 1987.
+The Palin family has ancestral roots in Letterkenny, County Donegal.
+His great-grandmother fled to America from the Irish Famine and was adopted by a wealthy American family.

-When he was five years old, Palin had his first acting experience at Birkdale playing Martha Cratchit in a school performance of A Christmas Carol.
+When he was five years old, Palin had his first acting experience at Birkdale, playing Martha Cratchit in a school performance of A Christmas Carol.
 At the age of 10, still interested in acting, he made a comedy monologue and read a Shakespeare play to his mother while playing all the parts.

-After leaving Shrewsbury in 1962, he went on to read Modern History at Brasenose College, Oxford.
+After leaving Shrewsbury School in 1962, Palin went on to read Modern History at Brasenose College, Oxford.
 With fellow student Robert Hewison he performed and wrote, for the first time, comedy material at a university Christmas party.
 Terry Jones, also a student at Oxford, saw that performance and began writing with Hewison and Palin.
 That year Palin joined the Brightside and Carbrook Co-operative Society Players and first gained fame when he won an acting award at a Co-op drama festival.
 He also performed and wrote in the Oxford Revue (called the Et ceteras) with Jones.